Zer0phucks/pubhub/AI_SETUP.md

 ### "AI features are currently unavailable"

-**Cause**: Vercel AI Gateway API key not configured or invalid
+**Cause**: Azure OpenAI credentials not configured or invalid

 **Solution**:
-1. Verify `VITE_AI_GATEWAY_API_KEY` is set in `.env.local`
+1. Verify `AZURE_ENDPOINT` and `AZURE_API_KEY` are set in `.env.local`
-2. Check that the API key is valid and starts with `vck_`
+2. Check that the API key is valid from your Azure OpenAI resource
-3. Ensure your Vercel AI Gateway is configured for Google AI Studio
+3. Ensure your Azure OpenAI resource has the gpt-5-mini model deployed
-4. Restart the development server after updating `.env.local`
+4. Restart the backend server (`npm run dev:server`) after updating `.env.local`

 ### "AI transformation failed"

-**Cause**: API quota exceeded, network issues, or gateway misconfiguration
+**Cause**: API quota exceeded, network issues, or Azure configuration

 **Solution**:
-1. Check your Vercel AI Gateway dashboard for quota and usage
+1. Check your Azure OpenAI quota in the Azure Portal
-2. Verify network connectivity
+2. Verify network connectivity to Azure
-3. Check browser console for detailed error messages
+3. Check browser console and backend server logs for detailed error messages
-4. Ensure your gateway is properly configured for Google AI Studio
+4. Ensure your deployment name matches `gpt-5-mini`
 5. Content will fall back to template-based generation if AI fails

 ### Rate limiting

-**Cause**: Too many API requests
+**Cause**: Too many API requests exceeding Azure quota

 **Solution**:
-1. Vercel AI Gateway automatically handles rate limiting and caching
+1. Check your Azure OpenAI quota limits in the Azure Portal
-2. Monitor your usage in the Vercel AI Gateway dashboard
+2. Monitor usage in Azure Monitor or Application Insights
-3. Adjust your gateway configuration if needed
+3. Request quota increase from Azure Support if needed
-4. Upgrade your Vercel plan for higher limits if required
+4. Implement client-side request throttling if necessary

 ## Best Practices

-1. **Use Vercel AI Gateway** for all AI features (better performance, cost control, and caching)
+1. **Monitor Azure costs** regularly in the Azure Portal to avoid unexpected charges
-2. **Set appropriate token limits** to manage costs and response times
+2. **Set appropriate response parameters** to manage costs and response times
 3. **Implement error handling** for graceful degradation to template-based content
-4. **Monitor API usage** in Vercel AI Gateway dashboard
+4. **Monitor API usage** in Azure Monitor
-5. **Leverage automatic caching** provided by the gateway
-6. **Use lower temperature** (0.5-0.7) for consistent, focused results
-7. **Use higher temperature** (0.8-0.9) for creative, varied content
+5. **Use temperature wisely**: 0.5-0.7 for consistent results, 0.8-0.9 for creative content
+6. **Enable Application Insights** for detailed logging and diagnostics
+7. **Set up alerts** for quota limits and unusual usage patterns

 ## Cost Optimization

-### Gateway Benefits

-Vercel AI Gateway provides automatic cost optimization through:
-- **Request caching**: Reduces duplicate API calls
-- **Rate limiting**: Prevents quota exhaustion
-- **Usage analytics**: Track and optimize spending
-- **Unified billing**: Single invoice for all AI providers
+### Azure OpenAI Pricing

+Azure OpenAI charges based on:
+- **Token usage**: Per 1000 tokens (input and output)
+- **Model tier**: GPT-5-mini is cost-effective for most use cases
+- **Data processing**: Data in/out charges apply

 ### Reducing Costs

-1. **Leverage gateway caching** for frequently requested content
-2. **Set reasonable maxTokens** limits (500 for chat, 1500 for transformations)
+1. **Monitor token usage** in Azure Cost Management
+2. **Optimize prompts** to reduce unnecessary tokens
 3. **Use template fallbacks** when AI is not critical
-4. **Monitor usage** regularly in Vercel dashboard
-5. **Optimize prompts** to reduce token usage
+4. **Set quota limits** in Azure to prevent runaway costs
+5. **Implement caching** on the backend for repeated requests

 ## Security